SujithSizon/TypeFAST/README.md

 How to use:

 1) Download the entire folder as zip.

 2) Install Borland Compiler v5.0.2 provided in the "Borland Setup" folder.

-3) Open "typefast.exe" to test run the program as an executable
+3) Open "typefast.exe" to test run the program as an executable.

 3) Open "typefast.cpp" to view the source code.

 4) Read "writeup.doc" to know more about functions used.

 P.S.- new commits and pushes are always welcome.

 For the lazy folks (Click on the image below to go to the vedio):